May 1 – NAP application closing date for ornamental nursery.

 Reports of Prevented Planting Acreage must be filed with the County Office no later than 15 calendar days after the final planting date for that county.
-For Missouri for 2013, this deadline was extended to the final crop reporting date.

 Our primary mission at FSA is to help Missouri farmers and ranchers secure the greatest possible benefit from programs such as farm loans, commodity price support, disaster relief, conservation, food aid or other available resources.

 FSA employees are dedicated to improving the economic stability of Missouri agriculture one family at a time, and insuring that rural Missouri remains a great place to raise the next generation of Missourians.

 The hard working men and women of Missouri’s FSA county offices are at the forefront of our efforts and remain the primary contact for program participation.
 We encourage you to speak with the staff at your local office on how we can be of service.
 Our user friendly web site can help you learn more about FSA programs and services and help you locate your local FSA Service Center.

 You can reach the Missouri State FSA office at (573) 876-0925.

 New Farm Bill Provides Permanent Livestock Disaster Assistance Programs